ArashIP1383/Fibonacci----JS/README.md

- <h2>I hope you enjoy it and don't forget to
+ <h2>I hope you enjoy it and don't forget to submit new issue if it has any issue.</h2>
 </p>